sztanyi/English-Chinese-Rakudocs/基础主题 - Fundamental topics/类型系统 - Type system.md

     only method m {};
     multi method m {};
 };
-# OUTPUT: «X::Comp::AdHoc: Cannot have a multi candidate for 'm' when an only method is also in the package 'C'␤»
+# OUTPUT: «X::Comp::AdHoc: Cannot have a multi candidate for 'm' when an only method is also in the package 'C'
+»
 ```

 <a id="build-子方法--submethod-build"></a>